 We provide a rights of way land search service to advise landowners, potential buyers and planners on the existence of rights of way in a specified area.

-It is important to know about any rights of way as they can impact on what you are able to do with the land and you could be responsible for their maintenance.
+It's important to know about any rights of way as they can impact on what you are able to do with the land and you could be responsible for their maintenance.
 Rights of way are highways and as such they must be open and available for use by the public at all times.

-If you are buying a property/landholding - to see if it has a right of way across it
+if you are buying a property/landholding - to see if it has a right of way across it

-If you are planning a development or building works – to ensure you don't obstruct any rights of way.
+if you are planning a development or building works – to ensure you don't obstruct any rights of way.